 Is Rental Arbitrage Legal?
-5 Legal Risks of Rental Arbitrage and How to Manage Them
+(5 Legal Risks PLUS How to Manage Them)

 For instance, you can’t rent out a property in New York City for less than 30 days without being physically present as the host.
 In Santa Monica, California, you’re required to live on the property you’re renting out, as well as register for a business license and collect a 14% transient occupancy tax on your rental income for Airbnb reservations up to 30 nights.
 These local laws make it difficult to scale your short term rental arbitrage business to a point that generates significant cash flow.